Itai-b/046211-Deep-Learning/README.md

 - The `RandomMotionBlur` simulates the effect of motion blur caused by camera shake or object movement.
 - The `RandomGaussianBlur` simulates the effect of out-of-focus blur, which can occur due to incorrect focus settings.
 - The `RandomSharpness` augmentation adjusts the sharpness of the image, simulating varying levels of focus and helping the model to learn to handle both sharp and blurry images.
+- The `ColorJiggle` augmentation applies random transformations to the brightness, contrast, saturation, and hue of the image, helping the model to learn to handle different lighting conditions and color variations.

 ## Post Augmentations Results